-Composting is nature's way of recycling organic waste and enables a 'closed-loop' approach to producing a rich source of organic matter for plants and crops.
+Composting is nature's way of recycling organic waste and enables a 'closed-loop' approach to producing a rich source of organic matter and nutrients for plants and crops.

-Biowise, our composting division, owns and operates a fully licensed open windrow composting site in Willerby processing approximately 50,000 tonnes per annum of organic waste from municipal and commercial & industrial (C&I) sources.
+Wastewise owns and operates a state of the art In-Vessel Composting (IVC) facility capable of processing up to 75,000 tonnes per annum of source segregated food and biodegradable waste from municipal and commercial & industrial (C&I) sources.

-Green waste from local authorities and landscapers is processed separately producing a nutrient-rich compost certified to BSI PAS 100:2011 and Compost Quality Protocol standards for use in horticulture, agriculture, landscaping and land restoration.
+At the end of the process, the finished compost is screened and blended into different products depending on the end market.
+All Biowise compost based products are certified to BSI PAS 100 and Compost Quality Protocol standards for use in horticulture, agriculture, landscaping and land restoration.
 Please visit the Products section for more information.